 For more than 25 years, we have successfully designed and delivered quality medical education rooted in adult learning principles and backed by the highest scientific standards.
 Today, we aim to close healthcare learning gaps by developing activities that create experiential learning and engage patient perspectives, all built on a foundation of scientific collaboration.
-We know today’s physicians need education that captures and keeps their attention while adding tangible value to their overarching educational goals.
-With these strategic objectives in mind, we execute the following tactics:
+We know today’s HCPs need education that captures and keeps their attention while adding tangible value to their overarching educational goals.
+With these strategic objectives in mind, our tactics include the following:

 Mixed Reality Experiences